Bookworm-project/Docs/field_descriptions.json.md

 # `field_descriptions.json`

 The `field_descriptions.json` file is metadata about the metadata.
 This defines how the keys in `jsoncatalog.txt` will be interpreted.
 Not all data you put in will have the same purpose.
-Some fields (like `policalParty` or `subject`) will be **categorical** elements suitable for choosing from a dropdown menu; others (like `publish_year` or `authorBirthYear`) will be time variables you'll want to display on the X axis; yet others (like `authorName`) might be fields you want to allow in searches, but which web users would never see as a full list.
-This file is where you.
+Some fields (like `policalParty` or `subject`) will be **categorical** elements suitable for choosing from a dropdown menu;
+others (like `publish_year` or `authorBirthYear`) will be time variables you'll want to display on the X axis;
+yet others (like `authorName`) might be fields you want to allow in searches, but which web users would never see as a full list.

+This file is where you give the parser information.

 ### The automatic guesser

-If you don't enter in a field_descriptions.json, Bookworm will simply guess based on the name and layout of the fields what kind of data is stored in them.
+If you don't enter in a field_descriptions.json, Bookworm can will simply guess based on the name and layout of the fields what kind of data is stored in them.
 There's a really good chance this will fail, so don't rely on it very heavily.
-But it can be helpful to run it manually before building the bookworm (by running `python OneClick.py guessAtFieldDescriptions`) and then use the output at `files/metadata/field_descriptions.json` as a template to edit.
+But it can be helpful to run it manually before building the bookworm (by running bookworm prep guessAtFieldDescriptions`) and then use the output at `field_descriptions.json` as a template.

-But see the chapter of "Future Plans" below for one option to use field names from a defined ontology (like Dublin Core) to automatically handle data.
+See the chapter of "Future Plans" below for one option to use field names from a defined ontology (like Dublin Core) to automatically handle data.

 ### Constraints on field names